chwiede/pyads/README.md

 You can send typical ADS-commands like read/write over TCP/IP.
 No other libraries (or TwinCAT on Windows) are needed.

+Twincat and ADS are developed by Beckhoff (http://www.beckhoff.de).
+I'm not affiliated in any way.

-./src/pyads is the main library folder.
+./pyads is the main library folder.
 Copy or add it to your systems python library path.

 ## Usage